BarthPaleologue/Blog/content/posts/translating-books-at-home/index.md

 Around $21, that's cheaper than what we estimated earlier, nice!
 But that also means the model spent less time thinking for each final translation token, which could come back to bite us.

 You might notice the token count of about 390M and think: "hold on, our estimate was about 36M output tokens!".
-The number displayed on deepseek usage board conflates input and output tokens.
+The number displayed on deepseek's usage board conflates input and output tokens.
 Here are the actual output tokens day by day:

 13th of july: 2.3M output tokens